tlswg/tls13-spec/draft-ietf-tls-tls13.md

 it MAY start sending application data following the Finished, though the server has no way of knowing who will be receiving the data.
 Add this.]]

-Once the client receives the ServerKeyExchange, it can also compute the shared key.
+Once the client receives the ServerKeyShare, it can also compute the shared key.
 At this point ChangeCipherSpec message is sent by the client, and the client copies the pending Cipher Spec into the current Cipher Spec.
 The remainder of the client's messages will be encrypted